-I’m excited to share an interview with a very passionate Photographer from London in the UK.
+I’m excited to share an interview with a very passionate photographer from London in the UK.
 His name is Peter Cooper and he draws inspiration for his work from a great variety of subjects.
 Peter’s body of work is quite expansive and his passion and drive for photography speaks for itself.
 As you browse through his photos below, I think you’ll agree that he’s quite accomplished at his craft.

-Peter, it was wonderful getting to know you and thank you for taking the time to participate in this interview.
+Peter, it was wonderful getting to know you, and thank you for taking the time to participate in this interview.
 Your work is inspirational and I hope to see more of your wonderful work in the future!

 Can you please tell the readers a bit about yourself?

 Hi there, I’m Peter.
-I’ve been into photography for about 6 years now, and feels like more and more of my time is taken up by it!
+I’ve been into photography for about six years now, and feels like more and more of my time is taken up by it!
 Sadly, I have a completely different day job.

 Where is home?